natelac/xenobot/README.md

 A bot used for gathering

 ## TODO
-- Use cogs to make the bot a class
+- Figure out if there is a way to check if the bot process is running so you can make alternate decisions
+- Finish "controller.py gather"
+  - Have it write in named pipe --OR--
+  - Have it create and close a bot to gather data
+- Don't spend too much time on the above two, focus on polishing everything in general

+## Future Features
 - Using "crontab -e" to make a cron job for the bot!!!

-## Future Features
 - Standardize logging (fx log.info vs log.debug)
 - Fix duplicate values for "gather.py"
   - I think it's just things that have incremental primary keys?